John Quincy Marr: Death

-On Saturday, June 1, 1861, a company of Union Army cavalry on a scouting mission entered the streets of Fairfax Court House after driving back one Confederate picket and taking another prisoner.
+On Saturday, June 1, 1861, a company of Union army cavalry on a scouting mission entered the streets of Fairfax Court House after driving back one Confederate picket and taking another prisoner.
 At that time, two companies of cavalry and Marr's Warrenton Rifles infantry company occupied the town.
 The Confederate cavalry began to retreat and cut off part of the Warrenton Rifles from those who faced the Union cavalry charge.
 Only about 40 men from the company were in a position to combat the Union cavalrymen.

 Lieutenant Charles Henry Tompkins of the 2d U.S. Cavalry Regiment led the Union force of between 50 and 86 men who separated into two groups as they rode through the village.
 Captain Marr challenged the riders, asking "What cavalry is that?"
 These were his last words.
 Scattered shots were fired as the Union cavalry rode through and Captain Marr fell dead.

 Marr was not in the immediate presence of any of his men on a dark night so soon after he fell, no one knew where he was or what may have happened to him.
 His body was found later in the morning.

 After Marr fell, first appeared former and subsequent Virginia governor and later major general William "Extra Billy" Smith, who had just resigned his seat in the U.S. Congress.
-He was from Warrenton and had helped raised the company.
+He was from Warrenton and had helped raise the company.
 He took command in the absence of the company's leaders.
 Soon thereafter Lieutenant Colonel (later Lieutenant General) Richard S. Ewell, who had just been placed in charge of Confederate forces at Fairfax Court House, came upon the company.
 Lt.
 Col. Ewell had received a shoulder wound as he emerged from the village's hotel as the Union force first rode through the streets so he was bleeding as he took charge of the infantry company in the field and redeployed 40 of them.
 Ewell soon went off to send for reinforcements and Smith redeployed the men again in the same general area but in a less exposed position about 100 yards forward.

 After the Union cavalry rode through the village, they regrouped and returned through the village streets.
 A volley from the redeployed men of the Warrenton Rifles turned them back.
 The Confederates fired additional volleys at the Federals as they tried to pass through town again on their way back to their base near Falls Church, Virginia.
 After a third failed attempt to ride past the Confederates, the Union men were forced to leave town toward Flint Hill in the Oakton area of Fairfax County to the north of the City of Fairfax with several wounded men.